Belfast International Airport chief ‘humiliated’ as up to 70 passengers miss flights

-Belfast International Airport has apologised after a security fiacso left hundreds of passengers stuck in long queues and led to scores of people missing their flights.
+Belfast International Airport has apologised after a security fiasco left hundreds of passengers stuck in long queues and led to scores of people missing their flights.

 Social media was abuzz this morning as pictures emerged of travellers standing in security lines stretching outside the terminal building.